dmichaels/public/work/resume.md

 Worked with the C and FORTRAN compilers for MC680x0 UNIX workstations, mostly bug fixing and porting.
 Also developed variety of internal tools.
 Development in C and MC680x0 assembler under UNIX.
 Some exposure to early Apple Macintosh development.

 <ins>**MIT Lincoln Laboratory, Lincoln, MA |** 1 year 4 months</ins> <br />
 Member of technical staff (Group 24).
-Assisted in software management of various BSD UNIX systems (VAX, PDP-11), maintaining software, writing tools, getting familiar with UNIX kernel.
+Assisted in software management of various BSD UNIX systems (VAX, PDP-11), maintaining software, writing tools, patching/building UNIX kernel.
 Worked with hardware engineers implementing apps for a logic design system (VALID).
 Helped support of 50+ scientists/engineers in use of UNIX/C. Development in C/UNIX.
 Granted *secret* security clearance.

 <ins>**University of Massachusetts, Boston**</ins> <br />
 B.S. in Computer Science, *magna cum laude*.